palkan/active_delivery/README.md

 end
 ```

-In case of parameterized calling, some update needs to be done on the new Line.
+In the case of parameterized calling, some update needs to be done on the new Line.
 Here is an example:

 ```ruby
 class EventPigeon